What are Acute Prescriptions?

 To request repeat prescriptions you can:

-Repeat prescriptions will be ready in 48 working hours from your request.
+Repeat prescriptions will be ready 2 working days after your request.
 Please note if your prescription request is NOT on your repeat prescription your request will take longer to process and the doctor may wish to speak with you.
 Delays may also occur if your medication request is different from what your doctor has prescribed for you.

 To find local pharmacies including opening times near you please use the NHS Choices Services Search.